gabrielspadon/academic-cv/content/post/get-started/index.md

 ## Application Instructions

-Applicants should submit a detailed curriculum vitae, a transcript of records, and the contact information of two referees by email to Prof. Gabriel Spadon ([spadon@dal.ca](spadon@dal.ca)) with **“Lastname Firstname CS PhD application #2025-01”** as the subject line (i.e. put your last and first name in the email heading).
+Applicants should submit a detailed curriculum vitae, a transcript of records, and the contact information of two referees by email to me ([spadon@dal.ca](spadon@dal.ca)) with **“Lastname Firstname CS PhD application #2025-01”** as the subject line (i.e. put your last and first name in the email heading).
 Applications will be considered from July 1, 2024, until the position is filled.
 Note that only selected candidates will be contacted for an interview.